Lucas’ State of the City 2026 highlights infrastructure, parks, and planning; sidesteps more pressing concerns

 Lucas also requested the department to reduce the millions of dollars spent on incurred liabilities, stating, “The current trajectory of litigation costs is unsustainable for the police department’s budget.”

-He explains, “Over the next year, we will continue our work with the owners of the Truman Sports Complex, Jackson County, neighboring communities in Independence, Raytown, and the eastern edge of our city to ensure we bolster our neighborhoods, the Blue River valley, and workforce development opportunity in an area that has known greatness, crowned champions, and will see rebirth again.”
+“Over the next year, we will continue our work with the owners of the Truman Sports Complex, Jackson County, neighboring communities in Independence, Raytown, and the eastern edge of our city to ensure we bolster our neighborhoods, the Blue River valley, and workforce development opportunity in an area that has known greatness, crowned champions, and will see rebirth again.”

 Paving, Parks, and People Close the Mayor’s Address

 As one of the leaders in freeway miles per driver, Kansas City’s annual statement focused on maintaining infrastructure and improving safety.
-The on-going Street Preservation Program is on track to resurface 40% of the City’s streets from the beginning of the mayoral term to the end of the current fiscal year (almost 2,500 miles of roads).
+The ongoing Street Preservation Program is on track to resurface 40% of the City’s streets from the beginning of the mayoral term to the end of the current fiscal year (almost 2,500 miles of roads).

 From streetcar extensions to “functionally free fare buses”—although daily riders may dissent— the mayor made sure to celebrate the city’s recent transportation successes.

-While reaffirming the goals of the city’s fiscal plans, he also states: “If you are working your level best to survive, to take care of your kids, to send money and support to family perhaps in another country or far away, you are welcome here.”
+While reaffirming the goals of the city’s fiscal plans, he also stated: “If you are working your level best to survive, to take care of your kids, to send money and support to family perhaps in another country or far away, you are welcome here.”

 As local headlines continue to follow Platform Ventures’ likely sale of a South KC warehouse that could become an immigrant detention center, it’s difficult not to ask for a more concrete answer regarding the safety of vulnerable Kansas City residents—especially as the city anticipates the arrival of international tourists by the hundreds of thousands.